AndrewBroz/mermaid-layout-circular/README.md

 ![A registry hub centered among five ringed spokes, with a log node hanging outward off one spoke](docs/media/hub-and-spoke.png)

-A wheel keeps its ring:
+A wheel with hubs and a ring:

 ```
 ---